Antelope Valley Poppy Reserve, California

 Painter protects poppy field

-Unfortunately this prohibition is not very efficient if housing is developed in former meadows – over the last decades fields of poppies sometimes are replaced by houses with lawns.
+Unfortunately, this prohibition is not very efficient if housing is developed in former meadows – over the last decades’ fields of poppies sometimes are replaced by houses with lawns.

 How to experience poppies

-Unfortunately there are years when poppies are scarce – such as few years after 2005.
+Unfortunately there are years when poppies are scarce – such as a few years after 2005.
 Follow the information about the expected bloom time at the Website of California State Parks.

-Bear in mind that poppies are sensitive to weather conditions: in harsh, windy weather they close and may not open if weather is cloudy.
-Often there is chilly wind in afternoons – better come earlier.
+Bear in mind that poppies are sensitive to weather conditions: in harsh, windy weather they close and may not open if the weather is cloudy.
+Often there is a chilly wind in afternoons – better come earlier.

 Beware of rattlesnakes, especially in late spring – stay on pathways.
 Don’t take pets with you, and, of course, don’t pick flowers.

 - California State Parks.
 Antelope Valley California Poppy Reserve SNR., accessed in the 21st February 2010